List of Medical Marijuana Qualifying Conditions in Florida

-Medical marijuana card qualifying conditions include chronic pain, epilepsy, and cancer.
-Patients may have health conditions under the Florida Medical Cannabis Act 2016.
-KindHealth marijuana doctors check you for your Florida mmj card.
+The list of medical marijuana qualifying conditions in Florida includes chronic pain, epilepsy, hepatitis, PTSD and cancer.
+Legalized medical marijuana became official with the Florida Medical Cannabis Act 2016.
+KindHealth marijuana doctors check patients for health conditions to get a registry identification card.
 We perform a thorough medical history.
-We also review any available records as part of the process.
+We also review any records you may have as part of the process.
 Our doctors will see if your problem is a qualifying medical condition.
-We then create an appropriate medical mmj treatment plan.
-Patients with eligible medical conditions Florida can get mmj.
+We then create a medical mmj treatment plan.
+Patients with suitable medical conditions Florida can get mmj.
 Relief using mmj improves the quality of life for our clients.

 Do I Qualify for an MMJ Card?

-If you live in Florida and have proof of residency, visit us.
+If you want a Florida mmj card and have proof of residency, visit us.
 Our expert certified doctors work with all mmj patients.
 We offer medical cannabis as natural alternative options.
 Cannabis is a potential life-altering treatment for your chronic ailment.

 Medical cannabis has been around for thousands of years.
 It works to fight inflammation and has analgesic effects.
 These properties benefit the treatment of muscle spasms, HIV/AIDS, and cancer.
 MMJ also has positive impacts on seizures and many other conditions.
 It is also quite useful in giving relief in moderate to severe pain.
 Cannabis is not a substitute for opioids.
 Many see it as a lesser of two evils for pain or end-stage illness.
 Treatment of patients with mmj may help America’s opioid crisis.